 Click to view default hotels

-- Mövenpick, Du Parc, Rotes Haus, Hotel de la Truite, Haus Herzberg, Gasthof Wisen Löwen, Hotel Balsthal, Hotel Weissenstein, Hotel De Marchairuz, Mercure Biel, Hotel Cheval Blanc, La Vue des Alpes: Standard, Hotel Aigle, Hotel de France, Auberge pour tous, Hotel Franco Suisse, Hostel Nyon
+- Mövenpick, Du Parc, Rotes Haus, Hotel de la Truite, Haus Herzberg, Gasthof Wisen Löwen, Hotel Balsthal, Hotel Weissenstein, Hotel De Marchairuz, Mercure Biel, Hotel Cheval Blanc, Hotel Athmos, Hotel Aigle, Hotel de France, Auberge pour tous, Hotel Franco Suisse, Hostel Nyon

 *Hotels are subject to availability.
 In case a hotel is fully booked for your desired dates, we will replace it with a property of equal standard.
 We will provide full accommodation details upon booking confirmation.